vincenzodibiaggio/digitalDownload/README.md

 ==============

 ## Short description
-With this class you can manage downloads of file by your user with a code optionally limited by number of use and/or limited by time.
-You can also create a label with your code printed over and download its using a pdf file.
-I also provide a simple system with a form to use this class if you don't have specific necessities
+With this class you can manage downloads of file by your website visitors with a code optionally limited by number of use and/or limited by time.
+You can also create a label with your code printed over an image and download it using a pdf file.
+I also provided a simple system with a form to use this class if you don't need specific necessities

 ## Requirements
 * > PHP 5.3